NukeMail

 TL;DR

-Mailinator and YOPmail are both long-standing disposable email services with a critical shared flaw: public inboxes.
+Mailinator and YOPmail are both long-standing disposable email services with a shared flaw.
+Their inboxes are public.
 Anyone can read your emails if they...

 Aspect